 Lens Care and Lens Guards

 Follow the recommended camera care guidance by the camera manufacturer.
 Be careful with camera and its lenses by securing cameras in a case when not in use and placing them such that the lenses are not in contact with any surfaces at any time.
 While using the camera, do not touch the lens with your hands.
 Clean both lenses periodically by wiping them clockwise with the cleaning cloth.

 Although cameras may include lens guards with purchase or available as accessories, use of them reduces the quality of capture and are not recommended.

-In all cases, we highly recommend purchasing a 360 stabilizer (e.g. Feiyu Tech G6 Plus Gimbal for Insta One X and Feiyu Tech G6 Gimbal for Insta One R - note that their mounting type is different) to use with the camera.
+In all cases, we highly recommend purchasing a 360 stabilizer (e.g. Feiyu Tech G6 Plus Gimbal for Insta One X and One R, and Feiyu Tech G6 Gimbal for Insta One R only - note that their mounting type is different) to use with the camera.
 Stabilizers are very useful in eliminating motion blur that results from walking or turning during the capture.